Women in Palestine: Post-creation of Israel

 Following World War II, the United Nations divided Palestinian land into different sections.
-In 1948, mandatory Palestine was terminated and with the Israeli state was created.
+In 1948, mandatory Palestine was terminated and the Israeli state was created.
 Palestinian territory was divided among Israel, Jordan, and Egypt.
 Although Israel later gained control of some Palestinian territory following The 1948 Arab-Israeli War, the people on this land did not have access to Israeli educational systems.
 The regions of East Jerusalem, the West Bank, and the Gaza Strip were required to follow Jordanian and Egyptian curriculum.
 Even after the annexation of the West Bank by Israel in 1967, Palestinians in the regions continued to follow Jordanian curricula due to the Israeli military control over Palestine.
 Following the signing of the Oslo Accord in 1993, Palestinians were able to create their own textbooks outside of Jordanian guidelines.
-From 1994 to 2000, the Palestinian authority was given the opportunity to establish their own textbooks with the supervision of the Jordanian Ministry of Education.
+From 1994 to 2000, the Palestinian authority was given the opportunity to establish its own textbooks under the supervision of the Jordanian Ministry of Education.

+In 2008, UNESCO included Palestinian hikaye, a form of women's oral literature, on its list of intangible cultural heritage, thereby recognizing its cultural significance.

 According to a 2018 study, in the 2017-2018 academic year of the 48 licensed and accredited higher education institutions in Palestine, women made up about 60% of the student population and 23% of the academic faculty.
 However, these statistics do not share the full experiences of students in Palestine.
 The Palestinian Monitoring Group has stated that Israeli military and settler activity in the Occupied Palestinian Territories (OPT) affected 28% of the Palestinian student population through killings, injuries and arrests.
-Additionally, due to curfew imposed by the Israeli army has caused the loss of more than 1,500 school days for students between 2003 and 2005.
+Additionally, the curfew imposed by the Israeli army caused the loss of more than 1,500 school days for students between 2003 and 2005.

-Social impact of education
+Impact of education

-Since the mid-1970s, families have been moving towards educating their daughters highly and enrolling them in universities rather than just getting a high school diploma.
+Since the mid-1970s, families have been moving towards highly educating their daughters and enrolling them in universities rather than just getting a high school diploma.
 The reason for this change is that women are becoming needed in the labor market, changing the economic situation in the West Bank.
 The idea that an educated young woman is desirable for marriage is firmly established.